Skip to main content

 What causes a tickle in one nostril?

+Histamine released by the immune system can irritate nerves in the nose to cause itching.
 Your nostril has lots of tiny hairs inside it.
-These can catch tiny particles, which may lead to a tickling sensation – whether it’s an allergen such as dust and pollen, or just dirt in the air.
-If your nostril membrane gets too dry when you’re sick or it’s hot, this may also lead to a tickling sensation.
+These can catch tiny particles, which may lead to a tickling sensation – whether it’s an allergen such as dust and pollen.

 How long do nasal allergies last?

-Nasal allergy symptoms can last for several weeks – longer than the average cold5.
-It usually depends on the allergen causing your symptoms, and how long you’re exposed to it.
-Seasonal allergies will usually occur around the same time each year, and reactions may last for two to three weeks each time.
-Medical relief with antihistamines is a common way to provide relief.
+Nasal allergy symptoms can last for several weeks – longer than the average cold4.
+Allergy symptoms depend on the allergen causing your symptoms, and how long you’re exposed to it.
+Seasonal allergies will usually occur around the same time each year, and reactions may last for two to three weeks each time as long as the allergen or trigger is present.
+Taking antihistamines is a common way to get relief.